 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should also still consider and discuss any such case with the school's Designated Safeguarding Lead and involve Children's Social Care as appropriate.
 The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
 In these cases, teachers should follow local safeguarding procedures.
-DFE 2021
+DFE 2023 that when it comes to the marriage of a child, the distinction between a forced marriage and an arranged marriage does not exist.
+Following the Marriage and Civil Partnership (Minimum Age) Act 2022, which came into force in February 2023, it is an offence to engage in any conduct for the purpose of causing a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+Such a marriage is deemed a forced marriage.
+(The same legislation also provides that the minimum age at which one can legally marry or enter into a civil partnership in England and Wales is 18.)